zydou/arti/doc/dev/notes/state-management-cli.md

 NOTE: `arti-keys`, `arti-keys-raw`, `arti-hsc` and `arti-hss` will be implemented as arti subcommands (`arti keys`, `arti hsc`, `arti hss`).

+TODO HSS: Design commands for converting C Tor HS service state to an Arti keystore and associated state (calling it something like `arti-hss migrate` or `arti-hss ctor-migrate`)

 ## `arti-keys`
 ```
 NAME